Nastoc4ka/user-management/README.md

-# toHabit
+# user-managemet

-This app is for creating and marking profiles to make it your daily routine.
- - create profiles by categories
- - create new category
- - mark profiles done
- - change profile or delete it
- - watch your progress on current week
- - watch TOP done and TOP by days in row

 ## Getting started

-Use the package manager [npm](https://www.npmjs.com/get-npm) to install toHabit.
+Use the package manager [npm](https://www.npmjs.com/get-npm) to install.

 After downloading project, run the app(front-end) in the development mode.

-First open folder toHabit in your terminal:
+First open folder user-managemet in your terminal:

 ```bash
 npm install